petk/php-build-system/docs/cmake-code-style.md

 ## 1. Introduction

-CMake is pretty forgiving when it comes to code style.
-Yet, using some frame on how to code CMake files can improve overall code quality and understanding of the build system when used by multiple developers.
+CMake is quite lenient regarding code style, but applying a certain framework for writing CMake files can enhance both code quality and comprehension of the build system, especially when multiple developers are involved.

-For example, all CMake functions, macros, and commands are case insensitive.
+For instance, it's important to note that CMake functions, macros, and commands are not case-sensitive.
+In other words, the following two expressions are
-These two are the same:
+equivalent:

 ```cmake
 add_library(foo foo.c bar.c)